userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 The `command` is the path to the app's main executable file within the snap.

-The [`kde-neon`](/t/the-kde-neon-extension/13752) extension ensures that the relevant Qt/KDE library snaps are available at build time and run time.
+The [`kde-neon` extension](/t/the-kde-neon-extension/13752) ensures that the relevant Qt/KDE Frameworks content and library snaps are available at build time and run time respectively.
 The extension also:
 - adds `plugs` to the `desktop`, `desktop-legacy`, `opengl`, `wayland` and `x11` interfaces; and
 - configures the run time environment of the app, ensuring that all relevant desktop functionality is correctly initialised.